 The province is currently working with the City of Regina, Regina Public School Division and Regina Catholic School Division to determine a location for the new school in Harbour Landing.

 “We have known for a while now that the Harbour Landing community needs another elementary school,” Regina Catholic School Division Board Chair Bob Kowalchuk said.
 “With the growth the City of Regina has experienced in this southwest community, it’s important to have enough space for 21st century education.
 We believe this unique new area of our city needs this school to continue to thrive.”

 “Building a second school in the Harbour Landing community is a testament to the growth throughout our city and the need for schools that meet the changing educational needs of our young people,” Regina Board of Education Chairperson Katherine Gagne said.
 “During this time of significant disruption to the lives of our students, this announcement of a new joint-use school may give hope and stability to our school families and will help us build our city's educational future.”

 In response to the expansion of the Harbour Landing community over recent years, the province also collaborated with both Regina school divisions to design and plan École Harbour Landing and St. Kateri Tekakwitha Elementary Schools.
 These schools have been significant hubs for community gatherings as well as Prekindergarten and child care programming since their grand opening in September 2017.

-Since 2007, the Government of Saskatchewan has committed approximately $1.5 billion toward 67 major school capital projects and numerous smaller projects such as portable classrooms and preventative maintenance and renewal.
+Since 2007, the province has committed more than $1.9 billion toward school infrastructure projects, which includes 57 new or replacement schools and 28 major renovations as well as numerous smaller projects such as portable classrooms and preventative maintenance and renewal.